Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Introduction

+The third algorithm, $\mathcal{NLU}$, applies when the observation models are only continuous and not Lipschitz continuous. $\mathcal{NLU}$ is however a mixed time-scale algorithm, where the consensus time-scale dominates the innovations time-scale, and consists of unbiased perturbations (detailed explanation is provided in the paper.)
+Because of this mixed time-scales, the $\mathcal{NLU}$ algorithm does not fall under the purview of standard stochastic approximation theory, and to show its consistency requires an altogether different framework as developed in the paper, see Theorems~\ref{theorem_tilde} and~\ref{theorem_untrans}, in Section~\ref{nlalg2}.

+The two algorithms $\mathcal{NLU}$ and $\mathcal{NU}$ represent different tradeoffs.
+We show consistency for $\mathcal{NLU}$ under weaker assumptions (observation model continuity) than for $\mathcal{NU}$ (Lipschitz continuity plus growth conditions.)
+On the other hand, when these more stringent conditions hold, $\mathcal{NU}$ provides convergence rate guarantees and asymptotic normality; these follow from standard stochastic approximation theory that apply to $\mathcal{NU}$ but not to $\mathcal{NLU}$.

-We comment on the relevant recent literature on distributed estimation in WSNs.
-The papers~\cite{Mesbahi-parameter,Giannakis-est,tsp06-K-A-M,Khan-Moura} study the estimation problem in static networks, where either the sensors take a single snapshot of the field at the start and then initiate distributed consensus protocols (or, more generally, distributed optimization, as in~\cite{Giannakis-est}) to fuse the initial estimates, or the observation rate of the sensors is assumed to be much slower than the inter-sensor communication rate, thus permitting a separation of the two time-scales.
-On the contrary, our work considers new observations at every time iteration, and the consensus and observation (innovation) updates are incorporated in the same iteration.
-More relevant to our present work are~\cite{Sayed-LMS,Stankovic-parameter,Giannakis-LMS,Nedic-parameter}, which consider the linear estimation problem in non-random networks, where the observation and consensus protocols are incorporated in the same iteration.
-In~\cite{Sayed-LMS,Giannakis-LMS} the distributed linear estimation problems are treated in the context of distributed least-mean-square (LMS) filtering, where constant weight sequences are used to prove mean-square stability of the filter.
-The use of non-decaying combining weights in~\cite{Sayed-LMS,Giannakis-LMS,Nedic-parameter} lead to a residual error, however, under appropriate assumptions, these algorithms can be adapted for tracking certain time-varying parameters.
-The distributed LMS algorithm in~\cite{Stankovic-parameter} also considers decaying weight sequences, thereby establishing $\mathcal{L}_{2}$ convergence to the true parameter value.
-Apart from treating generic separably estimable nonlinear observation models, in the linear case, our algorithm~$\mathcal{LU}$ leads to asymptotic normality in addition to consistency and asymptotic unbiasedness in random time-varying networks with quantized inter-sensor communication.
+\textbf{Brief comment on the literature.} We contrast our work with relevant recent literature on distributed estimation.
+Papers~\cite{Mesbahi-parameter,Giannakis-est,tsp06-K-A-M,Khan-Moura} study estimation in \emph{static} networks, where either the sensors take a single snapshot of the field at the start and then initiate distributed consensus protocols (or more generally distributed optimization, as in~\cite{Giannakis-est}) to fuse the initial estimates, or the observation rate of the sensors is assumed to be much slower than the inter-sensor communicate rate, thus permitting a separation of the two time-scales.
+On the contrary, our consensus+innovations algorithm combines fusion (consensus) and observation (innovation) updates in the same iteration.
+The network is \emph{dynamic} with channel failures, the protocols are \emph{random}, and the sensors fail.
+Unlike~\cite{Mesbahi-parameter,Giannakis-est,tsp06-K-A-M,Khan-Moura}, our approach does not require distributional assumptions on the observation noise, and we make explicit the structural assumptions on the observation model (separable estimability) and network connectivity needed to guarantee consistent parameter estimates at every sensor.
+These structural assumptions are quite weak and are necessary for centralized estimators to obtain consistency.